horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 I hope to refine this further in the future.
 A work of art is never completed, only abandoned.
 I'll stop in every now and then and correct things.

 One of the things on my to-do list is verifying the 2nd period of the lemniscatic sine in section 3.2.
 I don't think I was supposed to derive a second period which is equal to the first period, although that may be true in the case of the lemiscate sine.
-Another thing is making sure my preview of next-gen math isn't blatantly wrong.
 Oh well.

 If you've actually read all the way to this point, or even better, if you skimmed most of it and jumped to the conclusion, thanks for checking this out.
 I wrote this selfishly with the intent of helping myself learn.
-However, I've had a lot of time to think, and I now selfishly hope that it will help you learn, too, because that would imply someone read my work.
+However, I've had a lot of time to think, and I now selfishly hope that it will help you learn, too.
+That would be a huge ego boost.

 Anyways, until next time!

 ## Special Thanks <a name="thanks"></a>

-Extremely special thanks to Kirk Bonney for correcting many mathematical and grammatical mistakes.
-These thanks are like no thanks you've ever seen.
+Special thanks to Kirk Bonney for correcting many mathematical and grammatical mistakes.

+Also thanks to Zachary Beever for spotting some errors (like confusing Euler and Euclid, oops).

 ## Further Reading <a name="reading"></a>